-In Nepal, the जन्म कुण्डली (Janma Kundali) is more than a birth chart — it is a document that accompanies a person through every major decision of their life.
-Drawn at birth by a family jyotishi and consulted at naming, marriage, travel, and career milestones, the Nepali kundali tradition is one of the most continuously living astrological practices in the Hindu world.
+In Nepal, the जन्म कुण्डली (Janma Kundali) is more than a birth chart; it is a family document consulted through the major decisions of life.
+Drawn at birth by a family jyotishi and brought out for naming, marriage, travel, career choices, and rites of passage, the Nepali kundali tradition remains a deeply living astrological practice within the Hindu world.

 The जन्म कुण्डली (Janma Kundali) in Nepali Life

-In Nepal, a child's birth sets several things in motion simultaneously.
-The parents inform the family — that is one thing.
-But within hours or days, they also inform the family jyotishi.
-The birth time, birth date, and birthplace will be given, and in return the jyotishi will produce a document that will accompany this person for the rest of their life: the जन्म कुण्डली, the Janma Kundali, or birth chart.
+In Nepal, a child's birth sets several things in motion at once.
+The parents inform family and relatives, and within hours or days they also pass the birth details to the family jyotishi.
+From the birth time, date, and place, the jyotishi prepares the document that will accompany this person for the rest of life: the जन्म कुण्डली, the Janma Kundali, or birth chart.

-This is not a curiosity or a luxury.
-For most Nepali Hindu families — and the tradition runs across Brahmin, Chhetri, Newar, and many other communities — the Janma Kundali is understood as a practical necessity.
-It records the positions of the Sun, Moon, and seven classical planets at the moment of birth, along with the Lagna (Ascendant) and the distribution of planets across the twelve houses.
-Without it, the naming ceremony cannot proceed with its full astrological dimension.
-Without it, a marriage negotiation cannot properly begin.
-Without it, the jyotishi cannot advise on the most auspicious timing for a son's Bratabandha (sacred thread ceremony), a daughter's departure for her husband's home, or a family's choice of when to begin construction of a house.
+Most Nepali Hindu families, across Brahmin, Chhetri, Newar, and many other communities, treat the Janma Kundali as a practical necessity rather than a curiosity.
+It records the positions of the nine grahas (Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn, Rahu, and Ketu) at the moment of birth, along with the Lagna (Ascendant) and the distribution of planets across the twelve houses.
+The chart then becomes the reference point for naming, marriage discussions, a son's Bratabandha (sacred thread ceremony), a daughter's departure for her husband's home, or the family's choice of muhurta for beginning construction of a house.

-What makes the Nepali kundali tradition distinctive is not its underlying astrology — that is the same Parashara-based system used across the Hindu world — but rather its social embeddedness.
-In many urban Indian contexts, astrology has become a transactional consultation: you visit a professional when you have a specific question and pay for an answer.
+What makes the Nepali kundali tradition distinctive is not only its underlying astrology, which broadly follows the Parashara-based system used across the Hindu world, but its social depth.
+In many urban Indian contexts, astrology has become a transactional consultation: a person visits a professional with a specific question, pays a fee, and receives an answer.
 In Nepal, particularly outside Kathmandu's most urbanised circles, the relationship with the family jyotishi tends to be multigenerational and personal.
-The same jyotishi who made your kundali may have made your mother's kundali and will likely be consulted when your own children are born.
+The same jyotishi who made your kundali may have made your mother's kundali and may be consulted again when your own children are born.

 This continuity matters because it creates a living record.
-A family jyotishi who knows three generations of a family can read each person's chart in the context of the others — noting where family patterns repeat, where a child's chart echoes a grandparent's, where an unusually difficult planetary period corresponds to a historical event the jyotishi actually remembers.
+A family jyotishi who knows three generations can read each person's chart in relation to the others, noting where family patterns repeat, where a child's chart echoes a grandparent's, and where a difficult planetary period corresponds to an event the jyotishi actually remembers.

 The Family Jyotishi: Role, Training, and Trust

-The Nepali family jyotishi — often called a gurujyu in respectful address — occupies a social position that has no direct equivalent in the Western world.
-He is part priest, part advisor, part family historian.
-He performs or supervises the ritual dimension of major life events and simultaneously provides the astrological counsel that determines their timing.
+The Nepali family jyotishi, often called a gurujyu in respectful address, occupies a social position that has no direct equivalent in the Western world.
+He is part priest, part advisor, and part family historian.
+He performs or supervises the ritual dimension of major life events while also providing the astrological counsel that determines their timing.

-Training is typically hereditary.
-Jyotish families pass the knowledge through father to son, with the student beginning to assist the father in chart-making and ritual work from a young age.
-The training is partly textual — the Brihat Parashara Hora Shastra, the Phaladeepika, the Nepali panchang traditions — and partly experiential, absorbed through decades of watching the master read charts and interpret planetary periods.
+Training is often hereditary.
+Jyotish families pass knowledge from elders to younger students, commonly from father to son, with the student beginning to assist in chart-making and ritual work from a young age.
+The training is partly textual, through works such as the Brihat Parashara Hora Shastra, the Phaladeepika, and Nepali panchang traditions, and partly experiential, absorbed through decades of watching the master read charts and interpret planetary periods.
 A jyotishi with thirty years of active practice has accumulated a wealth of longitudinal observation that no book can fully substitute for.

 Trust is the foundation of this relationship, and it is largely built through the jyotishi's track record within a community.
-If his predictions about a child's future career, a marriage's success, or the outcome of a health crisis have proven accurate over the years, his reputation grows.
-Word spreads not through advertising but through the dense informal networks of caste and extended family that still govern much of Nepali social life.
-A family that has had a reliable jyotishi for two generations is unlikely to switch, and unlikely to seek a second opinion on important matters.
+If his guidance around a child's education, a marriage decision, or a difficult health period has seemed reliable over the years, his reputation grows.
+Word spreads not through advertising but through the dense informal networks of caste and extended family that still shape much of Nepali social life.
+A family that has had a reliable jyotishi for two generations is unlikely to switch, and is unlikely to seek a second opinion on important matters.

 How a Janma Kundali Is Made in Nepal

 The raw material for a Janma Kundali is simple: date of birth, time of birth, and place of birth.
-From these three data points, a trained jyotishi can calculate the positions of all nine classical planets (the Navagraha — Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn, Rahu, and Ketu) and the Ascendant at the moment of birth.
-In Nepal, this calculation has traditionally been done by hand using the Nepali panchang, a traditional almanac that provides the ephemeris data needed to locate each planet for any given date and time.
+From these three data points, a trained jyotishi can calculate the positions of all nine grahas, the Navagraha (Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn, Rahu, and Ketu), and the Ascendant at the moment of birth.
+In Nepal, this calculation has traditionally been done by hand using the Nepali panchang, a traditional almanac that provides the ephemeris data needed to locate each graha for any given date and time.

 The Traditional Handwritten Kundali

-The traditional Nepali kundali is written on paper — sometimes on a long rectangular sheet, sometimes in a booklet — in a format that combines the chart diagram with written annotations.
+The traditional Nepali kundali is written on paper, sometimes on a long rectangular sheet and sometimes in a booklet, in a format that combines the chart diagram with written annotations.
 The chart itself uses the North Indian square format (a diamond of twelve houses with the Lagna house at the top), filled with abbreviated planetary symbols in Sanskrit or Devanagari numerals indicating which sign each planet occupies.

 The Shift to Digital Calculation

 Over the past two decades, a quiet shift has occurred.
-Jyotishis increasingly use software — or mobile apps — to calculate planetary positions rather than deriving them by hand from the panchang.
-This has made the calculation more accurate (hand calculation is prone to arithmetic errors, particularly in determining the exact Ascendant degree) and faster.
+Jyotishis increasingly use software or mobile apps to calculate planetary positions rather than deriving them by hand from the panchang.
+This can reduce arithmetic errors, especially in determining the exact Ascendant degree, and it makes the process much faster.
 A jyotishi can now produce a precise chart within minutes.

-Paramarsh generates Kundalis using the Swiss Ephemeris — the same astronomical data library used by professional astrologers worldwide — ensuring that planetary positions are accurate to the standards of contemporary precision.
-This computational accuracy is one of the areas where digital tools have meaningfully improved on traditional hand-calculation.
+Paramarsh generates Kundalis using the Swiss Ephemeris, the same astronomical data library used by professional astrologers worldwide, ensuring that planetary positions are accurate to the standards of contemporary precision.
+This computational accuracy is one area where digital tools have meaningfully improved on traditional hand-calculation.
 See our Complete Guide to the Kundli for a full explanation of how the chart is structured.

 Life Milestones and the Kundali

 The kundali's role does not end at birth.
-In Nepali Hindu life, it is consulted — brought out, re-read, and re-interpreted — at each major transition.
+In Nepali Hindu life, it is brought out, re-read, and re-interpreted at each major transition.
 The list of occasions that require astrological consultation is long, and the pattern they form is, in effect, a spiritual biography of a person's life.

 Naamkaran: The Naming Ceremony

-This means the birth nakshatra is encoded in the child's name for life.
-Anyone who knows the nakshatra syllable system can hear a name and immediately know the birth nakshatra — or conversely, if someone knows only their name but not their birth time, the syllable gives the jyotishi a starting point for identifying the nakshatra and hence the approximate Moon position.
+This means the birth nakshatra may be encoded in the child's name for life.
+Someone who knows the nakshatra syllable system can hear a traditionally chosen name and infer the likely birth nakshatra, or conversely, if someone knows only their name but not their birth time, the syllable gives the jyotishi a starting point for identifying the nakshatra and the approximate Moon position.
 For more on this tradition, see our article on the naming ceremony and nakshatra letters.

 Bratabandha: The Sacred Thread Ceremony